How to Visit Sistelo and hike the Ecovia do Vez

 Is the trail family-friendly?

-Yes. it can be easily done with children and people of any age.
-As long as they can walk for considerable distances.
-However, you don’t have to do all the trail, there are plenty of halfway entries.
+Yes, it can be easily done with children and people of any age, as long as they can walk for considerable distances.
+However, you don’t have to do all the trail; there are plenty of halfway entries.

 What to take to the trail?

-Depending on what you decide to do this can be a short, average, long, or really long hike… 🙂 Nevertheless, we suggest you take:
+Depending on what you decide to do, this can be a short, average, long, or really long hike… 🙂 Nevertheless, we suggest you take:

-- Hiking shoes – if you are doing more than 3 or 4 km.
+• Hiking shoes – if you are doing more than 3 or 4 km.

-- A light day pack to carry all the things you’ll need.
+• A light day pack to carry all the things you’ll need.

-- Water and snacks – This is a nature hike, there are very few opportunities to buy things during the hike.
+• Water and snacks – This is a nature hike, there are very few opportunities to buy things during the hike.
 You can buy it in Sistelo and then in Arcos de Valdevez.

-- Meal – If you do our proposed plan of 20 km, you’ll want to have a picnic.
+• Meal – If you do our proposed plan of 20 km, you’ll want to have a picnic.

-- Sunblock, sunglasses, and swimwear in Summer.
+• Sunblock, sunglasses, and swimwear in Summer.

-- Raincoat and warm clothes in Winter.
+• Raincoat and warm clothes in Winter.

-Things to be aware during your hike
+Things to be aware of during your hike

-- Don’t leave trash behind!
+• Don’t leave trash behind!

-- Be aware of the signs.
+• Be aware of the signs.
 The whole path is very well signed, just follow them;

-- Don’t go alone.
+• Don’t go alone.
 This is a perfectly safe trail, but it may also be deserted.
 If an accident happens, you may not get anyone going by for a few hours (particularly in winter);

-- Respect private property;
+• Respect private property;

-- Be wary of cattle;
+• Be wary of cattle;

-- Respect all animals and plants.
-Do not bring back anything with you.
+• Respect all animals and plants.
+Do not bring anything back with you.

 Can you do Ecovia do Vez by Bicycle?